Earth's Hidden Continent 'Zealandia' Discovered, Reveal Scientists

 Two: The crust must contain all the three types of rocks namely metamorphic, sedimentary and igneous.

-Three: The slab of crust must be thicker and less dense compared to the thickness of the surrounding ocean floor.
+Three: The slab of crust must be thicker and less dense compared with the thickness of the surrounding ocean floor.

-Both New Zealand and New Caledonia fulfil the first three criteria, enabling the reaserchers to coin the term "Zealandia" for the new continent.
+Both New Zealand and New Caledonia fulfill the first three criteria, enabling the researchers to coin the term Zealandia for the new continent.

-While at first glance the continent seems to be broken, based on the results of the study - which used satellite-based elevations and gravity maps - Zealandia indeed looks part of the unified region.
+At first glance, the continent seems to be broken, but based on the results of the study — which used satellite-based elevations and gravity maps — Zealandia indeed looks part of the unified region.

 Zealandia And Its Characteristics

-Nearly 94 percent of Zealandia is currently submerged, which Nick Mortimer says is nothing unique.
+Nearly 94 percent of Zealandia is currently submerged, which Mortimer says is nothing unique.

 "It is not unique in this regard: an ice-free, isostatically corrected West Antarctica would also largely be submerged," said Mortimer.

 The new continent once made up approximately 5 percent of supercontinent Gondwana.